sradin96/Projects/README.md

 ## Perfume Store - Website

 Perfume Store - Website is a exam Project where i used Bootstrap and Angular to make a website.
 I designed the whole website with Bootstrap library and make all the functions with JavaScript.
 Login/Register works with Angular.
 User needs to login/register first if he wants to order an item.

+## E-Store-Website

+E-Store-Website is a small store project with some products and example of a shopping cart.

+## Rock-Paper-Scissors Game

+Rock-Paper-Scissors Game is a game where user plays versus a computer.